jackyhuynh/MyDevKB/documents/ux-design-document/human-computer-interaction-(hci).md

 - Flexibility and efficiency of use
 - Aesthetic and minimalist design
 - Help users recognize, diagnose, and recover from errors
+- Do not have email address so that

 Reference:
 Mr. Jay John (Purdue University Assitant Professor)(1)